Carers

 Further information

-If you feel that you need help or advice in your caring role please contact the carers development manager on 01749 836606 or carers@somersetft.nhs.uk visit www.somersetcarers.org
+If you feel that you need help or advice in your caring role please contact the carers development manager on 01749 836606, email carers@somersetft.nhs.uk or visit the Somerset Carers website.

 The Patient Advice and Liaison Service (PALS) offers information, advice and support and responds to concerns, complaints, suggestions or questions from patients, their families and carers.
 If you have a complaint, or would like more information, please contact the PALS office in the first instance on 01823 343536.